lromeroflores/studio/README.md

 ```bash
 npm run genkit:watch
 ```
 This starts the Genkit development server, which makes the AI functions available to your Next.js app.
-The `--watch` flag will automatically restart it when you make changes to your AI flows.

 Once both servers are running, you can open your browser to `http://localhost:3000` to use the application.

 ---

-## Deployment Cloud Run
+## Deployment (Kubernetes via Helm & Argo CD)

-This application is configured to be deployed as a container using Docker, which is ideal for services like Google Cloud Run.
+This application is configured to be deployed as a container using Docker and managed in Kubernetes with a Helm chart.
+The CircleCI pipeline automates this process.

 ### 1. Build the Docker Image